lederer/react-showtime/README.md

 ### Attaching the ref

-React Showtime provides a `ref` that must end up attached to the element you're showing/hiding.
-It uses the ref to directly assign CSS transition properties and _hidden_ styles to the element, and to listen for transition events.
+The `useShowtime` hook provides a `ref` that must end up attached to the element you're showing/hiding.
+It uses the `ref` to directly assign CSS transition properties and _hidden_ styles to the element, and to listen for transition events.

 If you are transitioning an _element_ directly, you can just pass the provided `ref` as a prop.

-If you are transitioning a _custom component_, consider updating the component to use [ref forwarding](https://reactjs.org/docs/forwarding-refs.html) to pass the ref down to the component's outermost element.
+If you are transitioning a _custom component_, consider updating the component to use [ref forwarding](https://reactjs.org/docs/forwarding-refs.html) to pass the `ref` down to the component's outermost element.

 If you are transitioning a _component you cannot edit_ and that does not forward refs to its outermost element, attach the `ref` to a wrapper div.

 #### Attaching multiple refs

-There may be times when you need to attach your own ref to the element or component, along with React Showtime's ref.
+There may be times when you need to attach your own `ref` to the element or component, along with React Showtime's `ref`.
 You can do this using a [callback ref](https://reactjs.org/docs/refs-and-the-dom.html#callback-refs).

 ```jsx
 import React, { useRef } from "react";